Flash photography techniques

 The hot shoe (also known as an accessory shoe) is a small bracket you’ll find on top of many cameras that allows you to mount all manner of useful gadgets.
 It’s called a hot shoe because it provides power to run your accessories.

-Some top-of-the-line point and shoot cameras have a hot shoe built in, but it’s more commonly found on SLR (single-lens reflex) and compact system cameras.
+Some top-of-the-line point and shoot cameras have a hot shoe built in, but it’s more commonly found on SLR (single-lens reflex) and mirrorless cameras.
 Manual control of settings is the key to getting exactly the image you want, and these more sophisticated cameras offer that flexibility.

 The hot shoe allows you to add a portable flash to your tool kit.
 The first thing you’ll notice about a portable flash is that it’s bigger than the tiny built-in flash.
 The larger bulb can illuminate more area, and put more light on subjects that are farther away from your lens.